 - iron & ironing board

-For a dry erase board, open the back of the frame and remove any artwork.
-If you want a plain white dry erase board, cut a piece of white poster board to fit inside the frame.
-If you would like a dry erase board to hold a to-do list or calendar, design that on your computer and print it.
+For a dry-erase board, open the back of the frame and remove any artwork.
+If you want a plain white dry-erase board, cut a piece of white poster board to fit inside the frame.
+If you would like a dry-erase board to hold a to-do list or calendar, a design that on your computer and print it.
 For additional flair, you can mount it on colored scrapbook paper.
 Once that is done, place it inside your frame either instead of the poster board or in addition to it.
-Replace the backing and secure.
+Replace the backing and secure it.

 - envelope template

 - scoring tool & ruler

 Print out the envelope template and cut it out.
 Trace it onto scrapbook paper and cut it out.
 If your paper is thick, use a scoring tool and ruler to score along where indicated by dotted lines on the template.
 Fold along the dotted lines.

 Fold in sections A & B and apply glue.
 Fold up section C and press firmly to glue it to sections A & B. Use a tissue to remove any excess glue.
 Fold down section D to make the closure for the envelope.

 Create satin flowers according to this DIY tutorial.
 Apply hot glue to the back of the push pin and apply it to the backside of the satin flower.
 Hold securely until cooled.